Hook

 Hook is a concise and minimal puzzle game that is worth every cent of its wallet-friendly price.
 It features 50 levels of “hooks” that need to be reeled in using the buttons connected to them.
 The challenge doesn’t kick in until late in the game, but the monochrome visuals and relaxing music make for a very meditative experience.
 It is not a game that will tax you too much, but completing it is still very rewarding.

-Graphics: Very, very minimal, but still stylish.
+Graphics: The visuals are very, very minimal but still stylish.

 Summary 8.0 Great